Zhiling05/Summer-Project/meetings/meeting_4.md

 ## 4. Meeting Outputs
 1. Licence workflow and signatories confirmed.
 2. Revised decision-tree logic to be delivered.
-3. UI prototype improvement checklist agreed.
+3. UI prototype has been determined.
 4. Next deliverables and owners defined.